dasebe/webcachesim/README.md

 example (1GB capacity, admit objects with size 256KB with about 50% probability):

     ./webcachesim trace.txt 0 ThLRU 30 c=18

-#### ExpProb-LRU

-does: LRU eviction + admit with probability exponentially decreasing with object size

-params: c - the size which has a 50% chance of being admitted (used to determine the exponential family)

-example (1GB capacity, admit objects with size 256KB with about 50% probability):

-    ./webcachesim trace.txt 0 ThLRU 30 c=18

 #### Segmented LRU (two segments)

 does: segments cache capacity into two areas and does LRU eviction in each, a hit moves an object up one area to the next